This program is FULL for 2016. The next session will be held in Spring 2017.

 (You MUST attend all 4 days!)

-Complete the form below and we will be in touch.
+Complete the form below and we will be in touch with the new dates.

 * The Family Connections© program is designed to provide a foundation for better understanding of Borderline Personality Disorder (BPD) or emotion dysregulation (ED) and is especially aimed to help family members of someone with BPD or ED to obtain knowledge and develop practical skills which will help them cope, and protect their own well-being.